kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

 type SubjectAccessReviewStatus struct {
     // ...
 Allowed, Denied, Reason and EvaluationError here as normal

-    // ConditionsChain is an ordered list of condition sets, where every item of the list represents one authorizer's ConditionSet response.
+    // ConditionSetChain is an ordered list of condition sets, where every item
+    // of the list represents one authorizer's ConditionSet response.
-    // When evaluating the conditions, the first condition set must be evaluated as a whole first, and only if that condition set
+    // When evaluating the conditions, the first condition set must be evaluated
+    // as a whole first, and only if that condition set
     // evaluates to NoOpinion, can the subsequent condition sets be evaluated.
     //
-    // When ConditionsChain is non-null, Allowed and Denied must be false.
+    // When ConditionSetChain is non-null, Allowed and Denied must be false.
     //
     // +optional
     // +listType=atomic
-    ConditionsChain []SubjectAccessReviewConditionSet `json:"conditionsChain,omitempty"`
+    ConditionSetChain []SubjectAccessReviewConditionSet `json:"conditionSetChain,omitempty"`
 }

 type SubjectAccessReviewConditionSet struct {
     // Allowed specifies whether this condition set is unconditionally allowed.
-    // Mutually exclusive with Denied and Conditions.
+    // Mutually exclusive with Denied, Conditions, and ConditionSetChain.
     Allowed bool `json:"allowed,omitempty"`
     // Denied specifies whether this condition set is unconditionally denied.
-    // Mutually exclusive with Allowed and Conditions.
+    // Mutually exclusive with Allowed, Conditions, and ConditionSetChain.
     Denied bool `json:"denied,omitempty"`

     // FailureMode specifies the failure mode for this condition set.